-As further described in Note 14, the Company periodically purchases additional equity interests in Affiliates from minority interest owners.
+As further described in Note 16, the Company periodically purchases additional equity interests in Affiliates from minority interest owners.
 Resulting payments made to such owners are generally considered purchase price for these acquired interests.

-(i) Revenue Recognition
+(j) Revenue Recognition

-The Company's consolidated revenue represents advisory fees billed monthly, quarterly and annually by Affiliates for managing the assets of clients.
+The Company's consolidated revenue primarily represents advisory fees billed monthly, quarterly and annually by Affiliates for managing the assets of clients.
 Asset-based advisory fees are recognized monthly as services are rendered and are based upon a percentage of the market value of client assets managed.
 Any fees collected in advance are deferred and recognized as income over the period earned.
 Performance based advisory fees are generally assessed as a percentage of the investment performance realized on a client's account, generally over an annual period.
 Performance-based advisory fees are recognized when they are earned (i.e. when they become billable to customers) based on the contractual terms of agreements and when collection is reasonably assured.
 Also included in revenue are commissions earned by broker dealers, recorded on a trade date basis, and other service fees recorded as earned.

-(j) Issuance Costs
+(k) Issuance Costs

 Issuance costs incurred in securing credit facility financing are amortized over the remaining term of the credit facility.
 Costs incurred to issue the zero coupon senior convertible securities, the floating rate senior convertible securities and junior convertible trust preferred securities are amortized over the earlier of the period to the first investor put date or the stated term of the security.
 Costs incurred to issue the Company's mandatory convertible securities are allocated between the senior notes and the purchase contracts based upon the relative cost to issue each instrument separately.
-Costs allocated to the senior notes are recognized as interest expense over the period of the forward purchase contract component of such securities.
-Costs allocated to the forward purchase contract and call spread option agreements are charged directly to additional paid-in capital and not amortized.
+Costs allocated to the senior notes are recognized as interest expense over the period of the forward equity purchase contract component of such securities.
+Costs allocated to the prepaid forward purchase contract and call spread option agreements are charged directly to stockholders' equity and not amortized.

-(k) Derivative Financial Instruments
+(1) Derivative Financial Instruments

 The Company is exposed to interest rate risk inherent in its variable rate debt obligations.
-The Company's risk management strategy may utilize financial instruments, specifically interest rate swap contracts, to hedge certain interest rate exposures.
+The Company's risk management strategy may utilize financial instruments specifically interest rate swap contracts to hedge certain interest rate exposures.
 For example, the Company may agree with a counter party (typically a major commercial bank) to exchange the difference between fixed-rate and floating-rate interest amounts calculated by reference to an agreed notional principal amount.
 In entering into these contracts, the Company intends to offset cash flow gains and losses that occur on its existing debt obligations with cash flow gains and losses on the contracts hedging these obligations.

 The Company records all derivatives on the balance sheet at fair value.
 If the Company's derivatives qualify as cash flow hedges, the effective portion of the unrealized gain or loss is recorded in accumulated other comprehensive income as a separate component of stockholders' equity and reclassified into earnings when periodic settlement of variable rate liabilities are recorded in earnings.
-For interest rate swaps, hedge effectiveness is measured by comparing the present value of the cumulative change in the expected future variable cash flows of the hedged contract with the present value of the cumulative change in the expected future variable cash flows of the hedged item and the derivative are not identical, hedge ineffectiveness would be reported in earnings as interest expense.
-Hedge ineffectiveness was not material in 2004, 2005 or 2006.
+Hedge effectiveness is generally measured by comparing the present value of the cumulative change in the expected future variable cash flows of the hedged contract with the present value of the cumulative change in the expected future variable cash flows of the hedged item.
+To the extent that the critical terms of the hedged item and the derivative are not identical, hedge ineffectiveness would be reported in earnings as interest expense.
+Hedge ineffectiveness was not material in 2005, 2006 or 2007.

-(l) Deferred Taxes
+(m) Income Taxes